 Community Choice Electricity Aggregation Plan

-In an effort to both lower the cost of electricity bills as well as introduce green power options into our energy supply, the City of Somerville proposed the creation of a citywide electricity bulk buying program known as community choice aggregation.
-Also referred to as municipal aggregation, such programs allow cities to pool the citywide energy buying power of all interested customers in the city to obtain community-wide benefits.
+In an effort to both lower the cost of electricity bill as well as introduce green power options into our energy supply, the City of Somerville proposed the creation of a citywide electricity bulk-buying program known as community choice electricity aggregation.
+Also referred to as municipal aggregation, such programs allow cities to pool the citywide energy buying power of all interested customers in the city in order to obtain community-wide benefits.

-The objective of municipal aggregation is to lower electricity bills through the formation of a buying group composed of residents and businesses without interfering with the level of service provided by the existing utility (Eversource in Somerville), which will continue to distribute the electricity supply.
+The objective of municipal aggregation is to lower electricity supply costs through the formation of a buying group composed of residents and businesses without interfering with the level of service provided by the existing utility (Eversource in Somerville), which will continue to deliver the electricity supply.
 In addition to lowering and stabilizing electricity prices, aggregation can be used to increase the amount of renewable energy in the community’s energy supply.

 Municipal aggregation was created under Massachusetts General Laws Chapter 164 Section 134.
-More than 60 cities and towns in Massachusetts—including Brookline, New Bedford, Salem and Winchester—already have active electricity aggregation programs, and other nearby communities are actively pursuing similar programs—including Woburn and Stoneham.
-In October 2015, the Board of Aldermen authorized the creation of a community choice electricity aggregation plan in Somerville.
+More than 140 cities and towns in Massachusetts—including Brookline, Cambridge, New Bedford, Stoneham, and Winchester—already have active electricity aggregation programs, and other nearby communities are actively pursuing similar programs.
+In October 2015, the City Council authorized the creation of a community choice electricity aggregation plan in Somerville.

 Somerville’s program employed a procurement process designed to maximize savings and provide a full set of consumer protections, including the right for any customer to opt out of the program at any time at no charge.

-Disclaimer: A goal of the CCE program is to produce savings for customers, but savings cannot be guaranteed compared to the utility’s basic service rate which changes every three months for industrial customers and every six months for residential and small commercial customers.
-The Aggregation program seeks to provide price stability and average savings over the full term of the program, but because future basic service rates are not known, there is no guarantee of savings.
+Disclaimer: A goal of CCE is to produce savings for customers.
+Savings, however, cannot be guaranteed compared to your utility’s basic service rate which changes every six months for Residential and Small Commercial customers, and every three months for Large Business /Industrial customers.
+The CCE program seeks to provide price stability and average savings over the duration of the program, but because future basic service rates are not known, there is no guarantee of savings.

-After accepting public comments, receiving approval by the Board of Aldermen, and undergoing review by the Department of Energy Resources, the City of Somerville filed the proposed plan with the state Department of Public Utilities (DPU).
+After accepting public comments, receiving approval by the City Council, and undergoing review by the Department of Energy Resources, the City of Somerville filed the proposed plan with the state Department of Public Utilities (DPU).
 The DPU approved the plan in April 2017.
 This document is available below and at the City Clerk’s Office located in City Hall, 93 Highland Ave.